How To Use the DigitalOcean Console to Access your Droplet

 To set a

-Click on this button.
-You will receive an email shortly to the email address associated with your DigitalOcean account:
+Click Reset Root Password to send an email to the address associated with your DigitalOcean account:

 You can use the password provided to log in to your Droplet through the console.